 Faculty members who unilaterally agree to supervise independent study courses, directed practices, and directed studies courses (course numbered in the x9x series) during the summer will not be compensated for this supervision, unless the activity is specifically assigned by the dean and compensation arrangements are made at the time of the assignment.
-When compensation is awarded, it will be calculated using the formula of (0.10) x (semester credit hours of the course) x (number of students enrolled).
-Dissertation chairs will be compensated at 0.1% of salary per student enrolled in dissertation hours.
+When compensation is awarded, it will be calculated using the Independent Study equated workload formula.
+Dissertation chairs will be compensated at .1% of salary per student enrolled in dissertation hours with a maximum of 3 years for any student.

 The university administration reserves the right to determine the minimum enrollment needed, consistent with sound fiscal practices, to justify offering the class.
 When a course fails to meet the specific minimum enrollment, the summer school contract may be voided by the administration, or the faculty member may request an opportunity to teach the course at reduced compensation.
 The administration will announce minimum enrollment expectations per section at least one month prior to the beginning of the summer semester.
-Faculty members will be advised of any changes in the minimum enrollments specified by the university at the time the summer school contract is offered but no later than three weeks prior to the beginning of the summer term.
+Faculty members will be advised of any changes in the minimum enrollments specified by the university at the time the summer school contract is offered but no later than three weeks prior to the beginning of summer term.
 When a course has not achieved that minimum enrollment one week prior to the first scheduled class meeting, the administration will contact the faculty member to discuss whether the faculty member would be willing to teach the course at reduced compensation.
 The formula used to calculate the reduced compensation will be the small section formula.